EbbeMeloSorensen/ASP.NET/ASP.NET.AsfendYarHamid/MusiqApiSqlServer3/Readme.txt

 15) Use postman for creating a song with a Post request.
 Remember to add the ArtistId key, the AlbumId key, the Image key, and the AudioFile key

-Now we will implement the get methods of the controllers
+Now we will implement the GET methods of the controllers

 16) Add a Get method to retrieve all artists to the ArtistsController, and test it with postman using an url such as this one: